KRESS Candidate Help Center

 From receiving your invitation to seeing the final results, we're here to make the process clear, easy, and stress-free.

-Step 1: Invitation
+Invitation

 Your potential employer initiates the background check.
 You’ll receive an email invitation from KRESS Employment Screening.

-Step 2: Provide Information
+Provide Information

 Follow the instructions in the email to securely submit your details, such as employment history, education, and identification information.

-Once your information is submitted, our team begins verifying your details.
+Our team begins verifying your details.
 This may include criminal checks, verifying past jobs, educational credentials, or additional checks as requested by the employer.

-Step 4: Verification and Follow-Up
+Verification & Follow-Up

 If we need additional details or documentation from you, we’ll reach out directly.
 Prompt responses from you will help speed up the process.

-Step 5: Review and Complete
+Review and Complete

 Once all checks are complete, our compliance team reviews the report for accuracy.
 Results are then securely shared with your employer.

-Step 6: Access Your Results
+Access Your Results

 You can request a copy of your completed background check directly from KRESS.

-Step 7: Employer Decision
+Employer Decision

 Your potential employer reviews the completed report to make a hiring decision.